colorfulfool/Suggestive-text-field/README.md

 # Suggestive Text Field
 The most basic autocomplete input on the web.
-Comes as a single JS file that doesn't depend on anything.
+Comes as a single JS file, doesn't depend on anything.

 ```javascript
   textInput = document.querySelector('[name=tags]')